Murphy Brown: Casting

 Alongside the initial announcement of the revival, it was confirmed that Candice Bergen would reprise her role as Murphy Brown.
 On February 26, 2018, it was announced that Faith Ford, Joe Regalbuto, and Grant Shaud were joining the main cast and reprising their roles from the series' original run.
 It was also reported Charles Kimbrough would not be returning to the series full-time, but might make a guest appearance in the revival.
 On March 16, 2018, it was announced that Jake McDorman and Nik Dodani had also joined the main cast.
 McDorman was set to assume the role of Murphy Brown's now adult son Avery.
 On April 19, 2018, it was announced that Tyne Daly had joined the main cast in the role of Phyllis, the sister of the deceased bar owner Phil from the series' original run.
 On August 5, 2018, it was confirmed during the Television Critics Association's annual summer press tour that Kimbrough would reprise his role from the series' original run in a three-episode story arc.
 On September 13, 2018, it was reported that Adan Rocha had been cast in a series regular role.
 In October 2018, it was announced that Merle Dandridge had joined the cast in a recurring capacity and that Bette Midler, Brooke Shields, John Larroquette, Katie Couric, and Peter Gallagher would appear in guest-starring roles.

 Before the premiere of the season, it was reported that the first episode would feature a guest appearance from a prominent individual.
-The identity of the guest was being kept secret until the episode aired with the network going so far as to not include the scene in which they appeared in screeners for the press.
+The identity of the guest was kept secret until the episode aired with the network going so far as to not include the scene in which they appeared in screeners for the press.
 Upon the episode's release, it was revealed that the guest star was in fact former secretary of state and Democratic presidential nominee Hillary Clinton.

 Critical response

-On the review aggregation website Rotten Tomatoes, the season holds an approval rating of 40% with an average rating of 5.9 out of 10, based on 35 reviews.
+On the review aggregation website Rotten Tomatoes, the season holds an approval rating of 45% with an average rating of 6.00 out of 10, based on 47 reviews.
 The website's critical consensus reads, "This just in: while the nostalgia and wit are welcome, Murphy Brown's dated messaging tactics feel heavy-handed and smug, leaving this formerly formidably timely series feeling like a reboot reaching for the headlines."
 Metacritic, which uses a weighted average, assigned the season a score of 53 out of 100 based on 27 critics, indicating "mixed or average reviews".